Department Funding Packages

 Teaching Assistant

 Most department funding comes in the form of Teaching Assistantships.
-TAs are an integral part of our undergraduate teaching in the department and our graduate students get a broad range of experience teaching multiple subfields of philosophy.
+TAs are an integral part of our department's undergraduate instruction, and our graduate students gain experience teaching several subfields of philosophy.
 Teaching assistants work with the faculty, attend lectures, lead discussion sections, hold office hours, and grade weekly assignments, essays, and exams.

 Research Assistant